anh-tong/anh-tong.github.io/_posts/2021-10-01-kernel_identification.md

 The more complex kernel structures is, the more expressive the corresponding Gaussian process model cound become.

-Note that each base kernels encodes their own intrinsic characteristics which can be translated into nouns.
+Note that each base kernel encodes their own intrinsic characteristics which can be translated into nouns.
 Therefore, compositional kernels can be noun phrases.

 ## Prepare data
 Starting off with building a set of kernel functions which is "reasonable" large enough, we sample priors to produce data $X, y$.
 This pair is concatenated side by side, and visually looks like an image.